-A number of other groups train and send out legal observers, and we work closely with many of these, particularly the Legal Defence and Monitoring Group.
-We are a member of the Network for Police Monitoring, which brings together groups which monitor public order, protest and community policing.
+Our Training & Resources collectives work closely alongside other independent and autonomous legal support groups: the Independent Legal Observer Network (ILON), the Phone Helpline, Activist Court Aid Brigade (ACAB) and the Network for Police Monitoring (Netpol).
+You can read more on our Partner Groups page.
 We don’t intend to replicate or duplicate infrastructure or support projects already active in any given area, but hopefully advance collaboration within the movement, with GBC acting as one possible portal.

 Are you paid to do this?

-All legal observers and action medics are acting in a voluntary capacity because they believe in the importance of this kind of support on protests.
-As we grew as an organisation, we found it increasingly difficult to cope with all our admin work so we now have one part-time paid staff members to support this, but we currently have no paid staff.
+Everyone involved in GBC is acting in a voluntary capacity because they believe in the importance of this kind of support on protests.
+As we grew as an organisation, we found it increasingly difficult to cope with all our admin work so for several years we had 1-3 part time paid staff members to support this, but we currently have no paid staff.
 We try where possible to cover childcare & travel expenses of volunteers.

 Where do you get money?

-We accept donations from individuals to help cover printing, phone bills etc. We also apply for grant funding for larger costs, including getting specific grant funding to cover the salary of our paid part-time staff member.
+We accept donations from individuals to help cover printing, phone bills etc. We also apply for grant funding for larger costs.

 Can we donate money towards costs?